 A student who receives any scholarship or grant should be aware that the award may reduce the student's loan.
 Scholarships are competitive.
 Monies allotted are dependent on funds available each semester.

 The Graduate Assistantship is an exciting opportunity for full-time students, which covers the full cost of tuition for up to 30 credits taken during the contracted academic year.
 In return, the Graduate Assistant works 15 hours per week in an assigned Graduate School office and receives a stipend of up to $5,000 paid bi-weekly through the contract year.
 The Graduate School offers the opportunity to apply for a Graduate Assistantship to full-time graduate students who have earned a minimum cumulative G.P.A. of 3.25.
-Applicants are required to submit an application, resume, and two letters of recommendation.
+The applicant’s overall GPA will be considered as of the deadline date.
+Please note that for those applicants without a GPA in the Graduate School, the overall undergraduate GPA will be considered.
+Applicants are required to submit the application, statement of qualifications, resume and two sealed letters of recommendation.
 If appropriate, applicants may be selected to come in for an interview with the awards committee.

-The Graduate Assistantship contract year runs from July 1st through June 30th.
+The graduate assistantship contract year runs from July 1st through June 30th.
 The 30 credits of tuition remission must be completed during the contract year.
-Graduate Assistants are not permitted to pursue additional employment either on campus or off during their contract year.
-Graduate students planning to student teach or work in an internship during their contract year must discuss these plans with the awards committee in the application or during the interview.
+Graduate students are not permitted to pursue additional employment either on campus or off campus during the contract year.
+Graduate students planning to student teach or complete an internship during their contract year must discuss these plans with the awards committee in the application or during the interview.
 Applications for the Graduate Assistantship award are available in October of the preceding contract year in any of the division offices.

 The College of New Rochelle Graduate Assistant is a full-time, degree-seeking student who is willing and able to complete thirty graduate credits and maintain a 3.0 cumulative average within the contract year.
 Typically, students earn the thirty credits by taking twelve credits in the fall and spring semesters and six credits distributed over the summer sessions or winter intersession.
-Each Graduate Assistant will meet his/her advisor to determine an appropriate schedule.
+Each graduate assistant will meet with his/her advisor to determine an appropriate schedule.
 Graduate Assistants are expected to work 46 weeks in an assigned office for 15 hours per week (for a total of 690 hours).
-A mutually agreed upon time schedule is set up between the office supervisor and the Graduate Assistants.
+A mutually agreed upon time schedule is set up between the office supervisor and the graduate assistants.
 Graduate Assistants are not eligible to receive any other College of New Rochelle award during the contract year.

-Only accepted candidates, or candidates in the process of acceptance into the Graduate School may submit an application for a Graduate Assistantship.
-Please call (914)654-5561 or email firstname.lastname@example.org with any questions regarding the Graduate Assistantship.
-Graduate Assistantship applications (including resume and two sealed letters of recommendation) are due by January 15th and should be sent to:
+Only accepted candidates, or candidates in the process of acceptance may submit an application for a Graduate Assistantship.
+Please call (914) 654-5561 or email firstname.lastname@example.org with any questions regarding the Graduate Assistantship.
+Graduate Assistantship applications (including statement of qualifications, resume and two sealed letters of recommendation) are due by January 15th and should be sent to: